benliang99/Goose.ai/README.md

 Access our Dashboard via our chatbot or directly [here](https://goosedashboard.streamlit.app/).

-#### Mission: Onboarding the next billion Web3 users across mobile, Discord, Slack, and Telegram regardless of platform and technical expertise!
+#### Mission: Onboarding the next billion Web3 users, regardless of platform and technical expertise restrictions

 ## 💡 Inspiration